xsdk-project/MathPackagesTraining2022/_lessons/amrex/lesson.md

 For convenience we created a python script powered by ParaView 5.9 to render the AMReX plotfiles.
 FFmpeg is then used to stitch the images into a movie and gif.

-To generate a movie from the plotfiles type:
+Assuming both `pvbatch` and `ffmpeg` were added to your path when you sourced the `AMReX_setup.sh` file.
+A movie and gif of the output can be created from the plotfiles by typing:

 ```
-make movie3D
+pvpython paraview_amr2.py
 ```

 This will generate two files, `amr101_3D.avi` and `amr101_3D.gif`.